theantichris/Simple-Plugin-Framework/README.md

 ### MetaBoxes

 Meta boxes containing custom fields can be added to your post types using this class.
-The object requires the name, View, and post type slugs to attach it to when instantiated.
+The object requires the name, post type slugs to attach it to, and a view file when instantiated.
+View data can be passed in optionally.

-The constructor sets the parameters then ties the addMetaBox() method to the [add_meta_boxes](http://codex.wordpress.org/Plugin_API/Action_Reference/add_meta_boxes) hook and the saveMetaBox() method to the [save_post](http://codex.wordpress.org/Plugin_API/Action_Reference/save_post) hook.
+The constructor sets the properties then ties the addMetaBox() method to the [add_meta_boxes](http://codex.wordpress.org/Plugin_API/Action_Reference/add_meta_boxes) hook and the saveMetaBox() method to the [save_post](http://codex.wordpress.org/Plugin_API/Action_Reference/save_post) hook.

 The $postTypes argument can either be a single string or an array of strings if you want to tie the meta box to multiple post types.

-The View's $viewFile should only contain the HTML for the input field and label for the custom field.
+The view file should contain the HTML for the input field and label for the custom field.
+An any special information it needs to display.

     $metaBox = new MetaBox('My MetaBox', $metaBoxView, $postTypes);